We consider any form of bullying, harassment or victimisation to be unacceptable behaviour.

 What is victimisation?

 Victimisation is unlawful under the Equality Act 2010.
 It occurs when an individual has complained (or intends to complain) about discrimination or has supported someone else in their complaint and has been subjected to a detriment as result.
-For example:

-A member of staff gives evidence to an employment tribunal which supports their colleague’s claim of harassment related to sexual orientation.
+For example: A member of staff gives evidence to an employment tribunal which supports their colleague’s claim of harassment related to sexual orientation.
 As a result the staff member is denied a promotion.
 In this case the member of staff has been subjected to a detriment because they gave evidence in connection with a claim under the Equality Act 2010.

-A student alleges that they have encountered racism from a tutor, and as a result they are being ignored by other staff members, which impacts on their studies and their health and wellbeing.
+For example: A student alleges that they have encountered racism from a tutor, and as a result they are being ignored by other staff members, which impacts on their studies and their health and wellbeing.
 In this case the student has been subjected to a detriment because they made the allegation.